AMSP-04/NETN-LOG/docs/details.md

 `ReadyToReceiveStorage` is used by a Consumer to indicate that supply delivery can start.

-`SCP_ServiceStarted` is used by a Provider to indicate that the storage of requested materials has started.
+`LOG_ServiceStarted` is used by a Provider to indicate that the storage of requested materials has started.

 If the transfer is controlled by the Provider then `StorageComplete` is used by the Provider to inform the Consumer that the transfer is complete.
-The consuming entity shall send a `SCP_ServiceReceived` in response to the StorageComplete interaction.
-Transfer of supplies is considered complete once the `SCP_ServiceReceived` is issued.
+The consuming entity shall send a `LOG_ServiceReceived` in response to the StorageComplete interaction.
+Transfer of supplies is considered complete once the `LOG_ServiceReceived` is issued.

-If the transfer is controlled by the Consumer then `SCP_ServiceReceived` is used by the Consumer to inform the Provider that the transfer is complete.
-The providing entity shall send a StorageComplete as response to the `SCP_ServiceReceived` interaction.
+If the transfer is controlled by the Consumer then `LOG_ServiceReceived` is used by the Consumer to inform the Provider that the transfer is complete.
+The providing entity shall send a StorageComplete as response to the `LOG_ServiceReceived` interaction.
 Transfer of supplies is considered complete once the `StorageComplete` is issued.

 The transfer may only be part of the offered materials (partial transfer); the actual transferred supplies are specified in `SuppliesData` parameter of the `StorageComplete` interaction.
 If requested materials are only partially transferred, the consumer may start another `RequestStorage` in order to transfer all desired supplies.

-If the `SCP_CancelService` occurs during `SCP_ServiceStarted` and `StorageComplete`, the Provider shall inform the Consumer of the amount of supplies transferred using StorageComplete parameter `SuppliesData`.
+If the `LOG_CancelService` occurs during `LOG_ServiceStarted` and `StorageComplete`, the Provider shall inform the Consumer of the amount of supplies transferred using StorageComplete parameter `SuppliesData`.
 This allows for supply pattern interruptions due to operational necessity, death/destruction of either the consumer or provider during storage actions, etc. Note that the updated supply amount(s) are subject to the constraint that the amount(s), by type, must be less than or equal to the amount(s), by type, of offered supplies.

 Figure 9-10: OK Transfer of Resources, Provider Controls the Service Delivery.

-The service can be cancelled by both the provider and the consumer with the `SCP_CancelService` interaction.
+The service can be cancelled by both the provider and the consumer with the `LOG_CancelService` interaction.
 If the service is cancelled before the service delivery has started, the service transaction is terminated.

-Figure 9-11: Early Cancellation, here by the
+Figure 9-11: Early Cancellation, here by the Consumer.
-Consumer.
 The service is terminated.

 If the service is cancelled during service delivery, the provider must inform the consumer of the amount and type of material transferred.

 Figure 9-12: Cancellation by the Consumer After the Service has Started, Provider Controls the Service Delivery.

 The consumer can reject an offer from the provider and no more negotiations shall be done in the rejected service.